Investigators search for person who sent mail bombs, motive

 The targets have included former President Barack Obama, Hillary Clinton, CNN and Rep. Maxine Waters of California.
 The common thread among them was obvious: critical words for Donald Trump and frequent, harsher criticism in return.

-"As far as a hoax device, we're not treating it that way," said Police Commissioner James O'Neill.
+"As far as a hoax device, we're not treating it that way," police Commissioner James O'Neill said.

 Details suggested a pattern - that the items were packaged in manila envelopes, addressed to prominent Trump critics and carried U.S. postage stamps.
 The devices were being examined by technicians at the FBI's forensic lab in Quantico, Virginia.